 With my colleague Lisa Bellamy moderating, I’ll be guest teaching The Writers Studio Craft Class on Tuesday March 19, 2019, 6:30-8 p.m. at the Village Community School on West 10th Street in Manhattan.
 We’ll be talking about the creation of my chapbook, Victory Boulevard.
 Auditors welcome.

 Listen to me reading my personal essay “Big Breaks” in Cagibi journal, a beautiful new literary magazine published by my friends and Writers Studio colleagues Sylvie Bertrand and Christopher Shade.

-“Emma, Anna…Onward” just ended its run at the Hudson Guild Theatre.
+“Emma, Anna…Onward” ended its run at the Hudson Guild Theatre in late 2018.
 It took a new look at Emma Bovary, Anna Karenina and Lily Bart (from The House of Mirth), along with a roster of strong 20th and 21st century women changing the world in big and small ways.
 It featured one of my poems, and me in a few small roles.
 Here’s the cast and crew.